improvess/raspberry-as-gige-camera/README.md

 ![image](https://user-images.githubusercontent.com/9665358/131230242-ea0ed8ed-9590-42cd-8247-5f0094396bc0.png)

-Instructions how to build and run are shown below.
+Instructions how to build and run `rpiasgige` are shown below.

 ## Building & run

 `rpiasgige` has two code sets:

-- server: the application which runs on raspberry pi to expose the USB camera as an ethernet device
+- **server**: the application which runs on raspberry pi to expose the USB camera as an ethernet device
-- client: API and utilities to allow programs to access the camera remotely
+- **client**: API and utilities to allow programs to access the camera remotely

-In this section it is shown how to build the server part.
-See the next sections to know how to use the C++ client API and other ways to acess your camera from a remote computerw AWAa.
+In this section, it is shown how to build the **server** side application.
+Check the next sections to know how to use the program client API's and see other ways to acess your camera from a remote computer.

-### Building the server part
+### Building the server side

+The server has been written in C++11.
+Thus, you need a C++11 compliant compiler (like GCC) to build the `rpiasgige` server.

 This repo uses [CMake](https://cmake.org/) and [OpenCV](https://opencv.org/) to build the code on a [Raspberry PI OS](https://www.raspberrypi.org/software/) or similar operating system.